SlickFromMars/Slick-Addons/README.md

 * Main Programmer - SlickFromMars
 * New Pathing System - SnoWaveDEV
-* Frame Atlas Constuctor - Smokey, Rozebud, and bbpanzy (I will be modifying this soon)
+* Frame Atlas Constuctor - Smokey, Rozebud, and bbpanzu (I will be modifying this soon)

 ## About